PanagiotaGr/neuromorphic-robot-snn/README.md

-# Neuromorphic Control of Embodied Agents:
+# 📄 Neuromorphic Control of Embodied Agents

 ## A Comparative Study of Spiking and Artificial Neural Networks